tektoncd/pipeline/docs/pipelines.md

 For an end-to-end example, see [`Results` in a `PipelineRun`](../examples/v1/pipelineruns/pipelinerun-results.yaml).

-Object result and array result are beta features, see [`Array and Object Results` in a `PipelineRun`](../examples/v1/pipelineruns/beta/pipeline-emitting-results.yaml).
+Array result is a beta feature, see [`Array and Object Results` in a `PipelineRun`](../examples/v1/pipelineruns/beta/pipeline-emitting-results.yaml).

 ```yaml